Study title: THE PORTON DOWN VETERANS COHORT STUDY

 King’s College London is the sponsor for this study based in the UK.
 We will be using information from military records and national registry data on deaths and cancers in order to undertake this study, and will act as joint data controllers for this study in collaboration with the University of Lancaster.
 This means that we are responsible for looking after your information and using it properly.

 The study was set up in 2003 by the University of Oxford to explore the long-term health of former servicemen who were exposed to chemical warfare agents as part of the ‘human volunteer programme’ at the UK government research establishment, Porton Down.
 The study includes 18,276 former servicemen who participated in the programme from 01/04/1941 to 31/12/1989, and a comparison group of 17,600 similar servicemen who did not.

 The original, first phase of the study examined whether exposure to chemical agents was associated with excess cancer or mortality up to 2004.
 The results of the first phase showed no overall difference in cancer rates between the Porton Down and non-Porton down veterans.
 Mortality rates were slightly (6%) higher in Porton Down veterans compared to non-Porton Down veterans; however, this excess could not be directly attributed to chemical exposures at Porton Down.
 Publications from the first phase of the study can be found listed below.

-A new, second phase of the study, based at KCMHR, is currently underway and will extend follow-up for cancer and mortality data by at least another ten years.
+A new, second phase of the study, based at KCMHR, is underway and is extending follow-up for cancer and mortality data by at least another ten years.
 The study is also exploring the potential for linkage with further datasets, so that health outcomes other than cancer and mortality (e.g. hospital admissions) can be included in future analyses.

 What information was collected in the original study?